CS 238 Homepage

 Teaching assistant and office hours:

-The TA office hours are held online or in WCH 110.
-Zoom meeting info can be found in the syllabus.
+The TA office hours are held in WCH 110.

 Here is the syllabus in PDF.
 Note that, although our main textbook is "An Introduction to Bioinformatics Algorithms" by Neil C. Jones and Pavel Pevzner, the MIT Press, 2004, the books "Bioinformatics Algorithms: An Active Learning Approach" by Phillip Compeau and Pavel Pevzner, "Genome-Scale Algorithm Design" by Veli Makinen, Djamal Belazzougui, Fabio Cunial, and Alexandru I. Tomescu, and "Algorithms for Strings, Trees, and Sequences: Computer Science and Computational Biology" by Dan Gusfield can be very useful reference books.
 The former two also cover more modern topics, while the latter book by Gusfield provides more details for some of the important algorithms.
 If you have no background in biology or bioinformatics, the introductory book by Krane and Raymer could be a good starter, as well as the book by Widlak (also available on eLearn/Canvas), and chapter 3 of the textbook.
 A Primer on Molecular Genetics provides a sequencing-centric introduction.
 On the other hand, Chapter 2 of the textbook provides a good review of fundamental concepts in algorithms.